***Book Coaching Services Coming Soon!***

 Payment 3: The remaining due for the Line/Copyedit is payable upon completion of that service.

 What if I need to make smaller payments?
-Do you offer a payment plan?
+Do you offer a payment plan for editorial services?

 How do I pay you?